bbauska/LFS171x/README.md

   <img width="50%" src="https://user-images.githubusercontent.com/41387907/138575562-8b06ea63-6d50-4116-b292-2c26882da1ff.png"
        alt="Hyperledger Cactus"</>
 </p>
-Hyperledger Cactus is an open source project jointly contributed by Accenture and Fujitsu; it joined the Hyperledger Greenhouse in May 2020.
+Hyperledger Cactus is an open-source project jointly contributed by Accenture and Fujitsu; it joined the Hyperledger Greenhouse in May 2020.

 Formerly known as the Blockchain Integration Framework, this blockchain integration tool aims to provide decentralized, secure and adaptable integration between blockchain networks.